CityOfNewYork/ACCESS-NYC-PATTERNS/src/components/accordion/accordion.readme.md

 ### Module

-The ES6, CommonJS, and IFFE modules all require importing and object instantiation in your main script:
+The ES6 and IFFE modules all require importing and object instantiation in your main script:

     // ES6
     import Filter from 'src/components/accordion/accordion';

-    // CommonJS
-    let Filter = require('dist/components/accordion/accordion.common');

     <!-- IFFE -->
     <script src="dist/components/accordion/accordion.iffe.js"></script>